PLM IT benchmarking: Identifying opportunities for improvement

 Try to keep it short.
 If you ask too many questions, no one will respond.

 Before sending out the survey, take time to ask your peers if they’d like to add any questions to the survey.
-Make a short call or shoot them an email to find out if there’s any specific topic they’d like to get background information on (e.g., PLM processes, application areas such as Requirements or BOM Management, etc.).
+Make a short call or shoot them an email to find out if there’s any specific topic they’d like to get background information on (e.g., PLM processes, application areas such as Requirements or BOM Management, IT benchmarks, etc.).

 Getting participants involved in the survey design makes the project collaborative, and your peers will feel they’re part of the initiative.

 Before conducting the benchmark study, the position of your business within the evaluation range is unknown.
 The objective of the benchmark is to position your company in several dimensions against the other companies in the study.

 Analyze data and use it to prepare the benchmarking sessions.
 Use the research material and the survey responses to identify dimensions and trends.
 Usually there are questions that require deeper investigation and discussion.